jtirana98/Hydra_tackling-CF-in-SFL/README.md

 - run_sflv3.py: implementation of SplitFedv3 [4,5]

-Note that all experiments when excecuted write their results using logging.
+Note that all experiments, when executed write their results using logging.
 The logging file for every execution is stored under the *logs_training* folder.

 All files contain an *init_parameters* function that describes in detail all input parameters for running the corresponding code.
 These input parameters align with the experimental set-up and use cases presented in the paper, e.g., batch size, type of data partitioning, model type, dataset type, training hyperparameters, mulitplier parameter phi, etc.